mimminou/oasa3/README.md

 ##### CAIRO_OUT:
-- pycairo may be required to make use of cairo_out functionality (although depiction worked on Ubuntu 21.10 without it installed in python.)
+- pycairo is required to make use of cairo_out functionality, and is automatically installed when installing OASA.
 - PNG, PDF and SVG export is supported